okfn-brasil/gastos_abertos_website/README.md

 ## Install Pandoc

-Yo need Pandoc to convert the Markdown files to HTML.
+You need Pandoc to convert the Markdown files to HTML.
 Install it following:

 http://johnmacfarlane.net/pandoc/installing.html